Sheng-Ching Chang: Life

 From 1988 to 1997, Chang worked as a journalist for the Taiwanese newspapers Independent Morning Post, Independent Evening Post and Independent Weekly Post.
 She wrote for magazines such as Artist, ARTIMA and Art of Collection in Taipei and Nineties in Hong Kong.
 She was also a photographic reporter for the Taiwanese edition of National Geographic Magazine and an editor for the German magazines Diskus and Pen, which discuss topics including the development of art and culture in Europe and Asia.

 Chang worked as an assistant professor of history and art history at Fu Jen Catholic University, Taipei National University of Arts and National Taiwan University of Arts in Taipei from 2002 until 2006.
 She was later appointed full associate professor (2009) and full professor (2016) at the History Department and Graduate Institute of Fu Jen University.
 In 2018, she was an adjunct professor at the Graduate Institute of Art History at National Taiwan Normal University in Taipei, Taiwan.
 Since 2020, she has served as the director of the Graduate Institute of Museum Studies at Fu Jen.
 Her research focus has been on European art history in the global context, the history of artistic and cultural exchange between the East and the West, the methodology of art history, and the history of colonial urban development.
-From 2023 to 2024, she serves as a visiting scholar at Humboldt University in Berlin and participates in the university's Cluster of Excellence "Matters of Activity.
+From 2023 to 2024, she serves as a visiting scholar at the Humboldt University of Berlin and participates in the university's Cluster of Excellence "Matters of Activity.
 Image Space Material" project.
 In 2024, she also holds a professorship at the China Center for Science and Technology at Technische Universität Berlin.